Using any of the following 18 timeline templates will cut the fuss out of presenting your data in a way that’s easy to understand and visualize.

 Although it’s currently set out as a study/lesson schedule, you could easily swap this to have your tasks prioritized and recognizable at a glance.
 Instead of even having to read your text your could know that (for example) on Monday you have to research a blog post, write another, and edit a third from the color and position of the following circles.

 Alternatively, you could use it as a company-wide display of deadlines or meeting times for different teams, with each team having a set color.
-This could help increase accountability, since everyone will know when each others’ deadlines are, and if any teams are collaborating it will be even clearer when they need to have their tasks completed to hand off to the other team.
+This could help increase accountability and compliance, since everyone will know when each others’ deadlines are, and if any teams are collaborating it will be even clearer when they need to have their tasks completed to hand off to the other team.

 Project Milestones Timeline – Microsoft